KaoM3/CSNETWK_Local-Social-Networking-Protocol/README.md

 - `type`: The allowed data type of the field's value
 - `required`: If `True` the field's values cannot be empty
-- `input`: Can be set to `True`, useful to user interfaces for prompting
+- `input`: If `True`, this field is needed as an argument for the class constructor
 - `output`: Can be set to `True`, useful to user interfaces for displaying